korinious/PANDA-Chat/README.md

-# Flask OpenAI & Image Classification Project
+# Flask OpenAI & Image Classification Project | MSc Thesis 2024

 This project provides an API for image classification using TensorFlow's EfficientNetV2 model and a chatbot powered by OpenAI GPT.